Anna's Angels Take Flight

 “I’m proud of what Michelle and Andy have created and dedicated themselves to,” says Kelly.
 “I am inspired daily by the perseverance and love that they have poured into Anna’s Angels on behalf of their daughter and all Down syndrome individuals.”

-Since Anna’s Angels began, the organization has raised $945,000 for Down syndrome research and treatments at Duke Children’s.
+Since Anna’s Angels began, the organization has raised more than $1 million for Down syndrome research and treatments at Duke Children’s.
 New advancements and accomplishments include a Down syndrome registry (BioBank) and speech therapy.
-Join Anna’s Angels in their efforts to raise $1 million for Duke Children’s.
+Join Anna’s Angels in their efforts to support medical research and advancements in Down syndrome at Duke Children’s.

-Help Anna’s Angels reach its goal of raising $1 million for Down syndrome research at Duke Children's.
-Make a donation or create your own fundraising website by visiting helpmakemiracles.org/event/annasangels.
+Help Anna’s Angels raise funds for Down syndrome research at Duke Children's.
+Make a donation or create your own fundraising website.
+[Details for 2014 coming soon.]

 - Grateful Patient Program